 This layer of the Abyss looks relatively normal.
 There is a small town a few miles distant.

 This layer of the Abyss appears to be just like a standard Prime Material plane.
 There are forests, rivers, mountains, and other normal features.
-Even the ambient light is normal, rather than the strange, eerie illumination common on these layers.
+Even the ambient light is normal, rather than the strange, eerie illumination common on these layers bers.
+They are not interested in the activities of other planes, but might provide assistance to the characters if they help destroy a neighboring village.
+Of course, helping demons prey on each other changes the alignment of party members one step toward chaotic evil.